MacSyFinder implementation overview¶

 - The genes that must not be present in the system (“forbidden”).

-a complete description of macromolecular systems modelling is available in the section Macromolecular systems definition
+A complete description of macromolecular models modelling is available in the section Macromolecular models

 The Gene object¶

-The Gene object represents genes encoding the protein components of a System.
+The Gene object represents genes encoding the protein components of a Model.

 gene_bank is a

-The gene_bank and system_bank are filled by the system_parser (
+The gene_bank and model_bank are filled by the system_parser (

 The Profile object¶